microsoft/bond/doc/src/compiler.md

 }
 ```

+Streaming parameters cannot be used with a `nothing` result.

 Generic service
 ---------------

 Generic services are parameterized with one or more type parameters which can be
 used within the service definition in any place where a concrete type could be
 used.

 ```